AI Agent Development Cost 2026 — From $0 Botpress to $350K Custom Build

 The preparation work — cleaning, organizing, and documenting your workflow before you build the agent — is the investment that makes the build cost predictable rather than surprising.

-The organizations that negotiate the best AI agent deals are the ones who show up with clean training data.
-The ones who pay the most are the ones who expect the vendor to figure out how their process works.
+What we found is that the clients who negotiate the best AI agent deals are the ones who show up with clean training data ready to use.
+The ones who pay the most are the ones who expect the vendor to figure out how their process works through discovery sessions and guesswork.

 Do the preparation work before you talk to vendors.
 Your build cost will be lower and your agent will be better.